 Finding yourself working around the clock?
 Checking work messages on your phone when you’re supposed to be watching Netflix with your other half?
 Struggling to sleep because you’re wired from a late-night discovery call?

-Job burnout is common in many industries, but self-employment presents a unique set of issues that can lead to freelancer burnout.
-And when you’re entirely in charge of the success of your business, it’s super easy to go all-in on freelancing at the expense of your physical and mental health.
+Let me guess: none of these scenarios are likely the ones you were picturing when you decided to go self-employed.
+But when you’re entirely in charge of the success of your business, it’s easy to go all-in on it at the expense of your physical and mental health.

 What is freelancer burnout?